mlhartme/stool/client/documentation.md

   to log all traffic between server and docker daemon.
 CAUTION: enabling writes huge amounts of data if you have large war files.
   Type boolean, default value is false.
 * **ENVIRONMENT**
-  Default environment variables set automatically when starting apps, can be overwritten by the `start` command.
+  Default environment variables set automatically when starting stages, can be overwritten by the `start` command.
 Type map, default empty.
 * **JMX_USAGE**
   How to invoke a jmx client in your environment.
 Type string, default "jconsole localhost:%i".
 * **LDAP_CREDENTIALS**